New York mobster Charles ‘Lucky’ Luciano earned his nickname through a life spent narrowly escaping the clutches of his

 With Van Nistelrooy seemingly on the way to Manchester, a Premier League move was the most appealing prospect with Aston Villa offering Nilis big-money move that would allow him to follow his friend over to England.

 He probably couldn’t believe his luck – a veteran forward enjoying something of an Indian summer, Nilis was getting the opportunity to test himself in the much-vaunted English top-flight.

-Things started well enough too: Nilis scored on his debut for the club in the Intertoto Cup and then followed that up with a screamer against Chelsea on his Premier League bow.
+Things started well enough too: Nilis scored on his debut for the club in the Intertoto Cup and then followed that up with an absolute screamer against Chelsea on his Premier League bow.

 Then, all of a sudden, Lucky Luc Nilis stopped being lucky.